 Location: Private Estate, meeting point close to Holt, North Norfolk.

-Dates: Hides are closed this summer due to Coronavirus.
-Please register on my homepage for updates on the situation.
+Dates: Hides are currently closed.
+Please register on my homepage for updates.

 Booking: Please click on the paypal link below.
 Before you pay please read the Terms and Conditions

 1 Person 2 people

 April: This month presents the opportunity to photograph courtship and mating behaviour.
 Adult owls are hungry after a long winter and preparing for the breeding season ahead.

 May: The female goes onto eggs and the male is busy visiting hide to collect food to feed them both.
 Last year the young hatched around mid month.
 As visits to the hide are very frequent this is a great month to focus on getting flight shots.